 Pancreatic cancer screening

-This page is about the current situation regarding screening for pancreatic cancer.
-There is information on
+This page is about screening for pancreatic cancer.
+You can find the following information

 Screening means testing people for the early stages of a disease before they have any symptoms.
 Before screening for any type of cancer can be carried out, doctors must have an accurate test.
 The test must be reliable in picking up cancers that are there.
-And it must not give false positive results in people who do not have cancer.
+And it must not give results that make it look as though someone has cancer when they do not (false positive results).

 At the moment, there is no screening test reliable enough to use for pancreatic cancer in people at average risk.
 Cancer of the pancreas is also a relatively uncommon disease.
 It would cost a lot of money to screen everyone for a disease that only a few people get.
 So any screening test must be simple and cheap to perform.